zchee/golang-wiki/Modules.md

 In general, you have the option of specifying a version to the left of the `=>` in a replace directive, but typically it is less sensitive to change if you omit that (e.g., as done in all of the `replace` examples above).

-In Go 1.11, for direct dependencies a `require` directive is needed even when doing a `replace`.
-For example, if `foo` is a direct dependency, you cannot do `replace foo => ../foo` without a corresponding `require` for `foo`.
-If you are not sure what version to use in the `require` directive, you can often use `v0.0.0` such as `require foo v0.0.0`.
-This was addressed in Go 1.12 with [#26241](https://golang.org/issue/26241).
+A `require` directive is needed for each `replace` directive of a direct dependency.
+When replacing a dependency from a filesystem path, the version of the corresponding require directive is essentially ignored; in this case, the pseudoversion `v0.0.0` is a good choice to make this clear, e.g. `require example.com/module v0.0.0`.

 You can confirm you are getting your expected versions by running `go list -m all`, which shows you the actual final versions that will be used in your build including taking into account `replace` statements.